TimescaleDB Production Migration Runbook

 - Security groups and any VPC-adjacent infrastructure outside our VPC are managed by Makimo.

-- The new dedicated EC2 should use a 25 GB OS volume and a 50 GB PostgreSQL/TimescaleDB data volume.
+- The new dedicated EC2 should use a 25 GB OS volume and a 50 GB PostgreSQL/TimescaleDB data volume sized for the tracker database restore and working space only.

 - The cutover should be scheduled ASAP.